 In Uncharted 4: A Thief's End, just like in the previous games in the series, we assume the role of an adventurer and treasure hunter, Nathan Drake, who tends to get into trouble in various exotic parts of the globe.
-This time around, our task is to find the riches of a pirate named Henry Avery.
-This goal is important because the life of Sam (Nathan’s brother) depends on the result.
-The story takes place three years after the events of Uncharted 3: Drake’s Deception.
+The story takes place three years after the events of Uncharted 3: Drakeís Deception.
 The protagonist quit the swashbuckling lifestyle and leads a quiet life with Elena.
 However, the idyll is interrupted by his brother, whom Nathan thought dead.
-During the adventure, we will meet old friends ( Sully, among others) and cross paths with new competition: another couple of treasure hunters — Rafe (Nathan’s opposite) and Nadine (owner of a private military organization in South Africa) — who are going after the same thing.
+This time around, our task is to find the riches of a pirate named Henry Avery.
+During the adventure, we will meet old friends ( Sully, among others) and cross paths with new competition: another couple of treasure hunters ó Rafe (Nathanís opposite) and Nadine (owner of a private military organization in South Africa).

 Uncharted 4: A Thief's End takes place in various parts of the globe, including Libertalia, a pirate colony on Madagascar.
 We will also visit a busy city and snowy terrains, among other places.
 The player assumes the role of Nathan, who is constantly accompanied by Sam.
-The latter plays a similar role to Ellie from The Last of Us, although he is stronger and much more experienced, so he behaves differently.
+Companions take an active role in combat, and are also able to hold down opponents, allowing Drake to eliminate them with one swift blow.
 The gameplay does not deviate significantly from the previous installments of the series, and still offers a combination of exploration, combat and puzzle solving.
 However, the developers did make it less linear and implemented an enhanced artificial intelligence as well as additional items (such as a grappling hook) used during both fights and puzzles.
-The gameplay is complemented by the unique humor for which the Uncharted series is known.
+The gameplay is complemented by the unique humor for which the series is known.